 Paperwork for enrollment in the capstone requirement can be found on the Sociology website at https://inside.southernct.edu/sociology/graduate-capstone.
-Students are required to identify a faculty supervisor who must be a full-time faculty in the Sociology department and two readers (full-time faculty are listed on P.7).
+Students are required to identify a faculty supervisor who must be a fulltime faculty in the Sociology department and two readers.
 Students may identify faculty readers outside of the Sociology department if the faculty interest aligns with the student's thesis.
 Paperwork should be developed with the faculty supervisor.
 Ideally, paperwork should be complete by the end of the semester prior to enrollment in the capstone (i.e., if students are enrolling for Spring '24 signatures should be gathered by the end of Fall '23).

-If students are doing a thesis, in accordance with state guidelines, they are required to submit their formatted thesis to Proquest prior to receiving a grade from the faculty supervisor.
+If students are doing a thesis, in accordance with state guidelines, students are required to submit their formatted thesis to Proquest prior to receiving a grade from the faculty supervisor.
 Failure to submit a thesis to Proquest will result in an incomplete for the course.